7 Best Affordable Pet Insurance Companies of 2026

 What Else Do I Need to Know About Pet Insurance?

-Just like many other types of insurances, there are common exclusions with pet insurance.
+Like many other types of insurance, pet insurance has standard exclusions.
 It's important to find out what these are before you sign up.

 Waiting Period

-The waiting period is a completely exclusionary period of coverage from date of policy purchase.
+The waiting period is a completely exclusionary coverage period from the policy purchase date.

-Read the fine print as this is different for each insurer.
-Some companies boast no waiting period which might be ideal for someone who's pet needs medical attention right away.
+Read the fine print, as this is different for each insurer.
+Some companies boast no waiting period, which might be ideal for someone whose pet immediately needs medical attention.

-After the waiting period ends, any issues that your pet has from that point on is eligible for reimbursement, but coverage cannot work retroactively to the waiting period.
+After the waiting period ends, any issues your pet has from that point on are eligible for reimbursement, but coverage cannot work retroactively to the waiting period.

 Death or Theft of a Pet